Kurresailakshmareddy/TLSW_Support/README.md

 ## Therapeutic Life Work Support

 * As a part of my university project, I actively participated in a dynamic team of five individuals, undertaking a substantial project.
-Our objective was to create a user-friendly and responsive website for a     therapist to support the young children.
+Our objective was to create a user-friendly and responsive website for a  therapist to support young children.

 * Client Consultation: We conducted thorough consultations with the client to understand their requirements and define the website's objectives.